vulkomilev/oumi/README.md

    pip install 'lema[cloud,dev,train,gpu]'
    ```

-   For detailled instructions to setup your environment, see [installation guide](/docs/DEV_SETUP.md).
+   For detailed instructions to setup your environment, see [installation guide](/docs/DEV_SETUP.md).

 2. Set up your configuration file (example configs are provided in the [configs](/configs) directory).